 The reproduction of the audio is exceptional.
 Being only a 14-bit system, limited to 16 KHz one expects degradation.
 I couldn’t hear any by my ears (but I can’t hear anything much above this frequency anyway).
 What really sets the PM5688 aside from the other receivers I tried (I have 3) is how accurately equalised the received audio is.
 It is reproduced exactly as transmitted.
-The other do not do this.

 Back in the 1990s I thought it was amazing that we were receiving a digital audio Broadcast.
 DAB Radio, a better known digital audio broadcast – the original implementation was inferior to NICAM did not arrive for another decade or more.
 It has been a fascinating journey taking delivery of all of these items behind that transmission, taking them apart, and figuring out how they work.

 The engineering, particularly in the transmission equipment is brilliant.
 The signals these generated were received and enjoyed by millions, if not tens of millions worldwide.
 For most engineers this is sufficient gratification but it’s always nice for your creations to be seen.

 I still have plenty of mini-projects and investigation I want to do on these items, some of it may be written up in future.